-Singtel (SGX: Z74) Dividend Cut: Here are 3 Key Things Investors Should Know About the Telco's Latest Financial Results
+Singtel (SGX: Z74) Dividend Cut: Here's What Investors Should Know About the Telco's FY2021 Financial Results

 Singapore Telecommunications Limited (SGX: Z74), or Singtel for short, is the fourth largest component of Singapore’s stock market benchmark, the Straits Times Index (STI), just behind the three local banks.

-Before the stock market opened on 12 November, Singtel announced its financial results for its half-year ended 30 September 2020 (1HFY21).
+Before the stock market opened on 27 May, Singtel announced its financial results for its fiscal year ended 31 March 2021 (FY2021).

-The telco said that its performance was weighed down largely by structural challenges in its Australia consumer business and the coronavirus pandemic.
+The telco said that its latest performance was impacted by structural challenges, intense competition, and the pandemic.

 Singtel’s Revenue and Regional Associate Performance

-The lower revenue was due to lower equipment sales, roaming and prepaid mobile, but partially offset by growth in its infocomm technology business.
+The lower revenue was due to lower sales from most of its business segments but partially offset by growth in its infocomm technology (ICT) business.

 - Mobile service